The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 Green Papaya Taco Bar

 They also have these fun, Instagram-worthy rope swings that hang surrounding the indoor-outdoor restaurant.
-Not only are they fun to get a picture in, but they also serve as chairs for the hi-top tables around the perimeter of the restaurant.
+Not only are they fun to get a picture in, but they also serve as chairs for the high-top tables around the perimeter of the restaurant.

 On top of their fun and playful aesthetic, this place is ideal for lunch or dinner.
 They serve everything from Homemade Tortilla Chips and Dip to Ceviche to Beef or Shrimp Tacos.
 They also have burritos, quesadillas and enchiladas on their menu, plus classic salads and burgers, too.
 You’ll leave happy and full after a stop at this tasty Tamarindo restaurant.